kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - Mash through the Carth conversation before MC finishes unlocking the door
   - If the CS of the shootout between the Sith and Republic soldiers doesn't play, you were too slow; QL and use Security again
 - Use Trask's Power Blast to kill two Sith Soldiers
-  - ***Important:** Note whether you have an Adrenal Alacrity.
-This is rare but affects where you go shopping.*
+  - Check to see if you have an Adrenal Alacrity (Scouts will always have one)
 - Loot footlocker in next room
 - Open the next door and wait for the second CS of Sith vs. Republic
 - Kill front three Sith Soldiers with Frag Grenade on the middle soldier
-  - Each has only a 10% chance to survive via Reflex save, for a 72.9% chance of killing all three
+  - Each has only a 10% chance to survive via Reflex save, for a 72.9% chance of killing all three outright
   - If one (or more) survive, have Trask finish them while MC runs to the next door
 - Open the next door for the Jedi vs. Sith cutscene
 - Use Trask's Power Blast to kill two Sith Soldiers